 Don’t hold back anger, release it.
 Cry, scream shout – whatever helps you give a vent to your emotions – barring any harm to anyone.
 Accept it was not your fault alone and you both had equally damaged the relationship, which was beyond repair.

-Try to forgive them, and most importantly, forgive yourself for trusting, loving the wrong person or making a fool of yourself by loving someone.
-Until you forgive, you cannot completely move on or get over them.
-Forgiving will give you closure and help you move on in life.
+- Forgive yourself: Try to forgive your ex for breaking your heart.
+More importantly, forgive yourself for trusting, loving the wrong person or making a fool of yourself by loving someone

 9. Be open to new relationships